-- Web-based punching in/out on a computer, POS terminal or tablet is another option, provided that an Internet connection is available.
-The person punches in/out by entering his/her employment number or holding his/her tag against the terminal reader.
+- Web-based punching in/out on a computer, POS terminal, or tablet is another option, provided that an internet connection is available.
+The employee punches in/out by entering their employment number or holding their tag against the terminal reader.

-- Type of reporting: This dropdown menu allows you to choose between the four different ways of reporting time in Quinyx:
+- Type of time reporting: This drop-down menu allows you to choose between the four different ways of reporting time in Quinyx:

-- The option Punching in/out and breaks means that you must not only clock in and out, but also punch in and out at break times.
+- Punching in/out and breaks: This means that you must not only clock in and out but also punch in and out at break times.

-- Deviation reporting means that people with this reporting method do not need to punch in or out.
-Quinyx goes by the employee's schedule and automatically generates punching in/out times which match the scheduled shifts' start and end times.
+- Deviation reporting: This means that people with this reporting method don't need to punch in or out.
+Quinyx goes by the employee's schedule and automatically generates punching in/out times that match the scheduled shifts' start and end times.
 That said, any deviations must be reported, such as leave, overtime or other additional hours beyond what is normal.
 The Deviation reporting function can preferably be used if it is not necessary to save the time worked at minute level, for instance, in offices or in businesses where punching in and out is more difficult in practical terms, as when working out in the field.

 - Auto attest for absence: If this checkbox is ticked, all the approved leave periods will be approved simultaneously and will be included in the payroll file.
-In our case, we have chosen to check the box as we do not need to approve the leave already approved separately.
+If you tick the box, you won't need to approve the leave.

-- Ignore leave reason in Webpunch 3: This checkbox should be ticked if the person is to be able to circumvent creation of leave in Webpunch when punching in late or punching out early.
+- Ignore absence type in Webpunch: This checkbox should be ticked if the employee can circumvent creation of leave in Webpunch when punching in late or punching out early.
 This may be useful in the case of flextime, for example.

 - Payroll system: The correct payroll system is specified in the agreement template.